-Duathlons are strictly run and bike events.
+Duathlon events are strictly run and bike only events.
 They are usually considered winter events to keep you in shape before triathlon season, but many (especially adventure duathlons) go on all through the summer.
 There are plenty of Triathlon Ireland events to earn you points in The Duathlon National Series.
 And then there are also adventure duathlons, which are a bit more ‘off-road’.
 Whatever type you decide suits your style best, you’ll find one or two here to sign up to and sweat it out on with our list of best duathlon events in Ireland this year.

 1. Galco Naas Duathlon series, Co Kildare

 Date: 14 Jan, 25 Feb, 25 March 2018

 The Galco Naas Duathlon series consists of three races that take place in Punchestown.
 The first run is a 3.2km loop of Punchestown race course, followed by a 19.32 km cycle, with a bit of a drag at Glending, and finally another 3.2km run.
 The views are great, its challenging and the run is off road… what more could you want?

 2. Tri Lakes Knockma Duathlon, Co Galway

 The Knockma Duathlon is part of the Ireland West Duathlon Series.
 It takes place on the iconic Knockma Hill near Belclare Co Galway.
 There are two trail runs of 4km, split by a 20km cycle.
 A T.I. licence orone-day licence required to race this event.